Talis-Aspire-Developer-Community/bulk_tools/lcn_updater/README.md

 The CSV file will have 3 columns and no header row.

-* item_guid — the id of the item to edit.
+* item_uuid — the id of the item to edit.
 This is everything AFTER the `/items/` part of the URL and not including any file extensions.
 * old_lcn — __note that this value is not checked__.
 If the `new_lcn` LCN is not already present in the item it will be added anyway and ANY existing LCN will be replaced)
 * new_lcn — The new value to add - can be letters and numbers and some punctuation marks.